-The application of biochars and Si in the present study resulted in the transformation of Ni in the soil from more bioavailable and mobile fractions (WsEx, MnOx, OM) to more stable forms (AFeOx and CFeOx).
+The application of biochars and Si in the present study resulted in the transfer of Ni in soil from more bioavailable and mobile fractions (WsEx, MnOx, OM) to more stable forms (AFeOx and CFeOx).
 These changes were particularly evident in the WsEx fraction when SM biochars were applied in conjunction with silicon, indicating a strong synergistic effect related to soil pH increase.
-Application of all biochars and Si reduced DPTA-extractable Ni release from the soil, which was most strongly associated with the increase in CFeOx fraction.
-Application of all biochars and Si decreased corn Ni uptake, with the combined SM500+S2 being the most effective.
-The decrease in corn uptake was correlated with the decrease in the WsEx-Ni fraction and increase in CFeOx fraction.
+Application of all biochars and Si reduced DPTA-extractable Ni release in the soil, which was most strongly associated with the increase in Ni content in the CFeOx fraction.
+Application of all the biochars and Si decreased corn Ni uptake, with the combined SM500+S2 being the most effective.
+The decrease in corn uptake was correlated with the decrease in Ni content in the WsEx fraction and increase in the CFeOx fraction.
 SM500 was likely the most effective biochar due to its higher alkalinity and ash content, and lower acidic functional group content which enhances Ni sorption reactions with Si.
-Future research is needed to better understand the mechanisms underlying the interaction effects of Si and biochar application on the distribution of Ni chemical fractions in soil and to optimize Si application strategies for sustainable Ni management in agricultural and natural ecosystems.
-It is suggested that the interactive effects of Si and biochar on the soil Ni chemical fractions and its release in aged Ni-contaminated soils should also be investigated and compared.
+Future research is needed to better understand the mechanisms underlying the interaction effects of Si and biochar application on the distribution of Ni in different soil chemical fractions and to optimize Si application strategies for sustainable Ni management in agricultural and natural ecosystems.
+It is suggested that the interactive effects of Si and biochar on the Ni content in soil chemical fractions and its release in aged Ni-contaminated soils should also be investigated and compared, as this study was limited to a recently Ni-contaminated soil.

-- 572 Authors' Contributions H.R.B.
+- Authors' Contributions H.R.B.
 Conceptualization, Formal analysis, Methodology, Investigation, - Validation A.G.H.
 Writing Review & Editing M.N.
-Project administration, Visualization E.B. - 574 Review & Editing E.F.
+Project administration, Visualization E.B. - 591 Review & Editing E.F.
 Laboratory analyses. - Financial support.
-No funding was received for conducting this study. - 576 Competing interests.
-The contact author has declared that neither they nor their co-authors have - any competing interests. - 578 Data availability.
-The data generated in this study are available from the corresponding authors - 579 upon reasonable request. - 580 Disclaimer.
-Publisher's note: Copernicus Publications remains neutral with regard to - jurisdictional claims in published maps and institutional affiliations. - Acknowledgements: This work was supported by College of Agriculture and Natural Resources of Darab, - 583 Shiraz University, Darab, Iran.
+No funding was received for conducting this study. - 593 Competing interests.
+The contact author has declared that neither they nor their co-authors have - any competing interests. - Data availability.
+The data generated in this study are available from the corresponding authors - 596 upon reasonable request. - 597 Disclaimer.
+Publisher's note: Copernicus Publications remains neutral with regard to - 598 jurisdictional claims in published maps and institutional affiliations. - 599 Acknowledgements: This work was supported by College of Agriculture and Natural Resources of Darab, - 600 Shiraz University, Darab, Iran.